falcosecurity/driverkit/docs/builder.md

 * /usr/bin/clang (clang-14)

 Note, however, that there is no mechanism to dynamically choose a clang version,
-as changing it should not be needed.
+because touching it should never be needed.
 The build will use the one provided by the chosen builder image.
-Any failure must be treated as a bug, therefore and issue must be opened on [libs](https://github.com/falcosecurity/libs) repository.
+Any failure must be treated as a bug, and therefore an issue opened on [libs](https://github.com/falcosecurity/libs) repository.

 ### 5. kernel-crawler